MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/export-data-to-storage.md

   See below for more details on the behavior in this mode.

 * `compressed`: If specified, the output storage artifacts are compressed as `.gz` files.
-See `compressionType` for compressing parquet files as snappy.
+See `compressionType` for compressing Parquet files as snappy.

 * *OutputDataFormat*: Indicates the data format of the storage artifacts written by the command.
 Supported values are: `csv`, `tsv`, `json`, and `parquet`.